DoubleLine's Gundlach says Fed tacitly increasing stimulus

 "I think we saw very powerfully today based upon the Fed's 180 on their idea of reducing stimulus, we've seen what seems to be a convincing change in psychology," Gundlach said.

-On the webcast, which addressed the reopening to investors of the RiverNorth/ DoubleLine Strategic Income Fund (RNDLX.O), Gundlach said that the gains in the bond market Wednesday could also mark the "beginning of a cyclical sentiment change" toward closed-end bond funds.
+On the webcast, which addressed the reopening to investors of the RiverNorth/ DoubleLine Strategic Income Fund, Gundlach said that the gains in the bond market Wednesday could also mark the "beginning of a cyclical sentiment change" toward closed-end bond funds.

 Closed-end bond funds have sold off sharply on expectations of a pullback in Fed stimulus, and began trading at sharp discounts in the past four months after trading at premiums last year.